artemis-tool/artemis-tool.github.io/docs/index.markdown

 }
 ```

-To generate tests for this program, run the following command (see below for a breakdown of the command-line options):
+To generate tests for this program, run the following command<!--- (see below for a breakdown of the command-line options) -->:

 ```bash
 dotnet <YOUR_DAFNY_FOLDER>/Binaries/Dafny.dll /generateTestMode:Block /timeLimit:5 /generateTestTargetMethod:Module.LexLeq /generateTestOracle:Spec /generateTestSeqLengthLimit:3 Program.dfy